Information and regulations for keeping youth safe on the job.

 Youth @ Work: Teaching Youth About Safety In The Workplace Curriculum for Minnesota: The National Institute of Occupational Safety and Health, part of the Centers for Disease Control and the Young Worker Safety Resource Center at the University of California, Berkeley have state-specific youth safety curriculum which can be downloaded from their website.

 Youth @ Work: Youth Construction Curriculum, Oregon Edition: is focused on safety issues and regulations as specifically addressed in OR OSHA regulations and educational materials as well as data about safety hazards and injuries to young workers and general data related to young people, ages 14-21.

-Youth @ Work: Hazards in Health Care Settings, Massachusetts Edition: provides detailed instructor notes and participant review in "youth friendly" format.
+Youth @ Work: Talking Safety Trainings, Massachusetts Edition: provides detailed instructor notes and participant review in "youth friendly" format.